-Ralph Hayes, Jr. is a writer and artist with a predilection for Funny Animals, but who works in a number of genres within the Furry Comic.
+Ralph Hayes, Jr. is a writer and artist with a predilection for Funny Animals, but who works in a number of genres within the Furry Fandom.
 He is also known for his strong and potentially controversial political opinions, although his actual strips display a varying amount of overt preachiness.

 As of late 2012, he has switched to a business model where a particular strip gets an update only when he receives enough monetary donations.
 In 2014 he made a Patreon account and the rate of updates has increased.